shamblett/mqtt_client/README.md

 Examples of usage can be found in the examples directory.
 An example is also provided showing how to use the client to connect to the mqtt-bridge of Google's IoT-Core suite.
 This demonstrates how to use secure connections and switch MQTT protocols.
-The test directory also contains standalone runnable scripts for subscription and publishing.
+The test directory also contains standalone runnable scripts demonstrating subscription, publishing and topic filtering.

 The client supports both normal and secure TCP connections and server side secure(wss) and non-secure(ws) websocket connections.

+The client has been used successfully with the MQTT brokers from several of the major cloud providers IOT/MQTT platforms, including :-
+* Google IOT Core
+* Amazon AWS
+* Microsoft Azure
+* IBM

+It has also been used with a range of both publicly available brokers such as Mosquitto and proprietary ones.
+An example using the adafruit MQTT broker for flutter can be found [here](https://github.com/BitKnitting/flutter_adafruit_mqtt).

 The code is a port from the C# [nMQTT](https://www.openhub.net/p/nMQTT) client library to Dart.